peer-observer/peer-observer/extractors/rpc/README.md

           Disable quering and publishing of `getmemoryinfo` data --disable-getaddrmaninfo
+          Disable quering and publishing of `getaddrmaninfo` data --disable-getchaintxstats
-          Disable quering and publishing of `getaddrmaninfo` data -h, --help
+          Disable querying and publishing of `getchaintxstats` data -h, --help
           Print help
   -V, --version